The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea Song Tours.

 The Ciragan Palace Kempinski is the grande dame of Istanbul, a very traditional place with a beautiful location on the Bosphorus.
 All of the rooms have private balconies overlooking the sea, which is a big plus.
 The service is top-notch, their Tugra Restaurant is very special (see “Restaurant worth the splurge,” below), and the infinity pool is spectacular.

 The St. Regis is located in Nisantisi, a very upscale residential area.
 The beautiful rooftop terrace is home to the hotel’s Spago restaurant, which has excellent cuisine and incredible views of the city.
 The spa is wonderful too.

 Best bang-for-your-buck hotel

-The penthouse suite at the Vault Karakoy, The House Hotel has great views and a great price: At 800 euros, it’s about 80 percent less expensive than comparable suites at other hotels.
-Your stay includes breakfast, VAT, and a complimentary tour of the art galleries in the Beyoglu neighborhood accompanied by a local art expert.
+The Penthouse Suite at The House Hotel Karakoy has great views and a great price: At 800 euros, it‘s about 80 percent less expensive than comparable suites at other hotels.
+Your stay includes breakfast, VAT taxes, and a complimentary dinner on their rooftop restaurant with exceptional views.

 Restaurants the locals love

 Meze by Lemon Tree is a real winner in the Beyoglu neighborhood, which is filled with restaurants, boutiques, and charming small hotels.
 I recommend the hummus and the pastrami.

 In the trendy Karakoy neighborhood, Karakoy Lokantasi is a small local eatery in a historic building decorated with beautiful turquoise tiles.
 The menu changes every day, but be sure to try the manti (ravioli stuffed with meat) if it’s on the menu.